Hadlock/c_banks_flightsim/ioccc98/README.md

 run `compile.sh`
 run `run.sh`

-Detailed instructions can be found in `banks.hint.md`
+Detailed instructions can be found in `banks.hint.scene`

 NOTE!!!
 Uses X11.
 Many modern linux distros ship with Wayland, which will break compatibility with this program, probably